KrzysztofWieckowski/Cypress/README.md

  * Before the running execute the command:
  * npm install
- *
  * To generate report execute the command:
  * cypress run or cypress open

----

-/**
- * Tests were created by using test design techniques (such as boundary values, pairwise and equivalent partitions).
- */